fcalabri/bmwg-ai-fabric-training-bench/draft-calabria-bmwg-ai-fabric-training-bench.md

 # KPI Framework and Metrics Taxonomy {#kpi-framework-and-metrics-taxonomy}

 > NOTE: Per BMWG charter, the definition of acceptance criteria or performance requirements is explicitly outside the scope of this Working Group.
-The KPI tables in this section define what is measured and how it is reported; they do not set thresholds.
-Indicative non-normative reference values reflecting current industry observations are provided in {{indicative-reference-values}}; those values MUST NOT be used as pass/fail thresholds in vendor evaluations.
+The KPI tables in this section define what is measured and how it is reported; they do not set pass/fail criteria.
+Indicative non-normative reference values reflecting current industry observations are provided in {{indicative-reference-values}}; those values MUST NOT be used as pass/fail criteria in vendor evaluations.

 ## Primary KPIs